pythonadventurer/bgo/notes/css-notes.md

 Negative values are allowed.
 Setting `margin-left` and `margin-right` to `auto` centers the element within its parent element.

 ### `max-width`
+Set `max-width` to prevent the element from being too wide on wider screen.

 ### `min-width`